benjisidi/saltmarsh/Session 5 - Can you commit a crime against an animal?.md

 6: Bosun

 We get onto the ship and kill *everyone*. [[Agevea]] finds a pseudodragon who doesn't like anyone but her.
 We find some wine, some silvery lead ingots that turn out to be lizardman money.
 25g in total.

+## Lizardman's Room
+- A pseudodragon that's now [[Agevea]]'s pet
+## Mage's Room
+- There's some carvings on the walls documenting his interactions with minor spirits
+- A lockbox full of coins and gems (50gp)
+- Spell scroll: Gust of Wind
+- His spellbook

+## Captain's Room
+- Man was a PLAYER - he had three "wives" uin
 # Executive Summary
 At the end of the session, recap what's happened for easy re-reading